linghong/smartchat/README.md

 ## Introduction

-SmartChat is a multimodal AI assistant platform comprising two components: a local application (this repository) and a cloud-based GPU server.
+SmartChat is a multimodal AI assistant platform comprising two components: a full stack local application (this repository) and a cloud-based GPU server ([SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi) repository).

-### Local Application:
+**Local Application**:
 The local application is a full-stack application developed with Next.js and TypeScript, with plan to also run small AI models in a Python environment.
 It operates on a local computer, serving as the main interface for users to keep their most important information securely on their local machine.

-The primary interface of the local application is a multimodal AI chat platform.
-This platform leverages various AI models and supports both standard chat and enhanced chat with RAG (Retrieval-Augmented Generation) capabilities.
+This interface is a multimodal AI chat platform, leveraging various AI models and supports both standard chat and enhanced chat with RAG (Retrieval-Augmented Generation) capabilities.
 When users ask questions related to uploaded data, the chatbot fetches and references relevant sections from stored PDF data to provide accurate and precise answers.

-### Cloud GPU Server:
+**Cloud GPU Server**:
 The cloud-based GPU server is designed for running AI models or any AI tasks that require substantial GPU resources, which are not feasible to run locally.
 Refer to the [SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi) repository for more details.

 ## Features